Eric Cray

 Eric Shauwn Brazas Cray (born November 6, 1988) is a Filipino-American track and field athlete who competes in sprinting and hurdling events.
 He represented the Philippines at the 2013 World Championships in Athletics, competing in the hurdles.
 He won gold medals at the Southeast Asian Games in 2013, 2015, 2017, 2019, 2021 and 2023.
 Cray currently holds the Filipino national record for the 400 metres hurdles and 100 metres.

 Early life and education

-Cray was born in Olongapo, before moving to Sacramento, California to Ellis Jr. and Maria Cray Fish.
+Cray was born in Olongapo to Ellis Jr. and Maria Cray Fish, before moving to Sacramento, California.
 His mother is a Filipina caregiver working in the U.S., while his father is an American cab driver.
 He has three sisters.
 He studied at James Madison High School in San Antonio, Texas in the United States for his secondary education.
 He has a degree in Education at Bethune–Cookman University and a master's degree in Human Relations at University of Oklahoma.